Dinner · Splurge · The Modern Sicilian Kitchens

 Must orderbraised onion tortello with rabbit ragù

-Noto Alta · Via Principe Umberto1 Michelin starBook 3 weeks ahead
+Noto Alta · Via Principe Umberto1 Michelin starBook 3 wks ahead · closed Weds

 Manna, Noto — swap for photo